MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/devicestatus-csp.md

 <!-- Device-Antivirus-SignatureStatus-Description-Begin -->
 <!-- Description-Source-DDF -->
 Integer that specifies the status of the antivirus signature.
-Valid values: 0 - The security software reports that it is not the most recent version.
-1 (default) - The security software reports that it is the most recent version.
+Valid values: 0 - The security software reports that it isn't the most recent version.
+1 (default) - The security software reports that it's the most recent version.
 2 - Not applicable.
-This is returned for devices like the phone that do not have an antivirus (where the API doesn't exist.)
+This is returned for devices like the phone that don't have an antivirus (where the API doesn't exist.)
 If more than one antivirus provider is active, this node returns: 1 - If every active antivirus provider has a valid signature status.
 0 - If any of the active antivirus providers has an invalid signature status.
 <!-- Device-Antivirus-SignatureStatus-Description-End -->

 <!-- Device-Antivirus-SignatureStatus-Editable-Begin -->